 The capabilities endpoint will let you know what information about the customer you’ll need to provide Moov before we enable the

 Add a bank account for the customer.
 The customer must complete the micro-deposit verification process before you can pull funds from their account.

 Once you’ve set up the utility company and the customer’s accounts, you’re ready to collect a payment.
-First, get a list of the available payment methods from the transfer options endpoint.
-Select the utility company’s Moov wallet and the customer’s bank account.
+First, you can get a list of the available payment methods from the transfer options endpoint.
+When collecting a payment using ACH, you will always use a payment method of type

 Once you’ve selected the payment methods for the transaction, you can initiate a transfer between the two accounts, using the payment method IDs for the wallet and bank account you got earlier in the transfer options request.